Mindfulness for Digital Overload: Short Practices for Screen Stress

 Good digital mindfulness practices should be secular, brief, repeatable, and usable during normal technology use.
 The strongest options address the moment of urge, not just a later meditation session.

-Commercial apps can help, but the core practice should work on a kitchen chair, bus seat, or office stairwell.
+Commercial apps can help, but the core practice should also work in less polished places: beside an airport queue sign, near a supply cart, or while dish soap bubbles are still on your hands after changing diapers.
 Examples include Mindful.net, Calm, Headspace, and mindful.org.
-The difference is whether the guidance helps you act during the urge.
+The real test is whether the guidance helps you notice the urge before it turns into another automatic check.

 For knowledge workers, mindfulness practices for focus often matter more than another timer because attention recovery depends more on repeated returns than on one long session.